When Data Isn’t Enough: How Emotion and Intuition Play a Role in Leadership Decisions

 Emotions offer information.
 Leaders who are emotionally self-aware make more grounded, nuanced decisions than those who suppress what they feel.

 If you're looking for a tool to improve this awareness in your team, consider using the Empathy Map.
 It helps leaders break down emotional and behavioural cues within their team, creating clearer communication and performance insights.
-You can explore how to apply it in our article: The Empathy Map Framework: Practical Leadership for Managing Staff and Improving Team Performance.
+You can explore how to apply it in our article:

 How to Lead with Data, Intuition, and Emotion

-Blending data with emotion and intuition isn’t soft—it’s strategic.
+Blending data with emotion and intuition isn’t soft, it’s strategic.
 Here’s how to apply it:

 1. Start with data, but don’t stop there